 Best European cities April, sightseeing in good weather

-Spain: with the exception of the far north, Spain is generally warm and pleasant in April.
-Visit the magical Moorish cities of Seville (esp. for Feria de Abril 7 day party at the end of April), Cordoba and Granada, where the days are warm and the nights coolish, as well as Malaga and Cadiz – cities that don’t depend on moody brown beaches for tourism.
+Spain: Visit the magical Moorish city of Seville (Semana Santa or Feria de Abril 7 day party at the end of April) with the exception of the north, Spain is generally warm and pleasant in April.
+The Moorish cities of Cordoba and Granada, should enjoy days that are warm and the nights coolish, as well as Malaga and Cadiz cities that don’t depend on beaches for tourism.